DOI10.47051/NJPB8353

 Figure showing variation among individuals of Anolis hyacinthogularis

-Natural history: Anolis hyacinthogularis is a rare diurnal and arboreal lizard that inhabits the understory of old-growth to moderately disturbed cloud forests as well as bamboo patches nearby forest border.1,2 All individuals of this species have been found at night, roosting on twigs and narrow leaves 2–4 m above the ground.1,2
+Natural history: Anolis hyacinthogularis is a rare diurnal and arboreal lizard that inhabits the understory of old-growth to moderately disturbed cloud forests as well as bamboo patches near the forest border.1,2 All individuals of this species have been found at night, roosting on twigs and narrow leaves 2–4 m above the ground.1,2 These reptiles change their dorsal coloration when disturbed, going from bright pale tan to dark brown.

 Reader support helps us keep the Reptiles of Ecuador book 100% free.